 Students will be required to undertake a literacy and numeracy test.

-The course consists of ten study days, which are held weekly over a period of ten weeks.
+The programme consists of ten study days, which are held weekly over a period of ten weeks.
 You will participate in seminars, workshops, online discussion, and clinical skills updates.
 You will also complete sixty hours of self-directed learning and complete a minimum of 180 hours depending on how long you had a break in Nursing as follows:

 This is also subject to meeting required competencies within a hospital, or community or general practice setting.